 NOAA Medium Resolution Shoreline

-Originator(s): National Oceanic and Atmospheric Administration (NOAA) Special Projects Office (formerly known as NOAA’s Strategic Environmental Assessments Division)
+Originator(s): National Oceanic and Atmospheric Administration (NOAA)

 Source Data: NOAA nautical charts

-Spatial Reference: Geographic coordinate system (decimal degrees); Horizontal Datum – North American Datum of 1983 (NAD83).
+Spatial Reference: Geographic coordinate system (decimal degrees); horizontal datum – North American Datum of 1983 (NAD83).

 Tidal datum: Mean high water

-Accuracy: The data supplied here are a compilation of information collected from many current or prerelease NOS navigation charts.
+Accuracy: The data supplied here are a compilation of information collected from many current or pre-release NOS navigation charts.
 These charts are advertised to meet or exceed current National Map Accuracy Standards when plotted as a hard-copy product to the appropriate source chart scale.
 However, in compiling this derived product, the developers made no attempt to ascertain the congruency between the charted data and the real world.

-Process Description: Generation of this shoreline product was accomplished in five stages: data capture, chart cover construction, segment assembly, verification, and final formatting/archive.
+Process Description: Generation of this shoreline product was accomplished in five stages: data capture, chart cover construction, segment assembly, verification, and final formatting and archiving.
 Stage 1, data capture, involves the initial conversion of the analog source data, NOS coastal series navigational charts, into a digital vector image.
 During stage 2, the raw vector image is converted into an ArcInfo GIS coverage.
 In addition, during this phase of the work, the data are corrected (gross error removal), topologies are constructed, descriptive information is added, and an intermediate archive is created.
 The third stage is segment assembly.
 Here, the chart cover data are partitioned into regionally contiguous groupings (referred to as sections), adjacent boundaries are matched, and the individual charts are joined together to produce continuous shoreline segments.
 Following assembly, stage 4, data verification, is initiated.
 Portions of the sectional data are chosen at random to be plotted coincident with chart master sheets (mylars) and compared.
-Discrepancies are noted, corrective action, if required, is taken, and the data re-verified.
+Discrepancies are noted, corrective action, if required, is taken, and the data are re-verified.
 The fifth and final stage is formatting and final archive.

 Point of Contact: